Smoke and Carbon Monoxide Detector Requirements

 - used partly or wholly as living accommodation, and

-- contains any appliance which burns, or is capable of burning, solid fuel.
+- contains any appliance which burns, or is capable of burning fuel.

 Where should the alarms be placed?